 Standard least-squares based model fits are also currently being performed at this stage to provide a baseline for new more exploratory approaches.
-The result of one of these studies are presented in Fig.7 and in SectionI C. The latter are equivalent to local fits where CFFs are independently determined from measurements between different kinematic bins.
+The result of one of these studies are presented in Fig.8 and in SectionI C. The latter are equivalent to local fits where CFFs are independently determined from measurements between different kinematic bins.
 In a more recent development, the free coefficients of a given CFF parameterization are matched to experimental data and the kinematic bins are no longer treated independently, allowing for interpolation between measurements of the same observable on neighboring kinematic bins.
 This method also affords to extrapolate outside the experimental data, paving the way for impact studies.
-However, a systematic uncertainty is introduced by the functional choice of a parameterization, which could potentially impact the predictivity of the approach.
+However, a systematic uncertainty, known as "initial-bias", is introduced by the model dependence of parameterization, which could potentially impact the predictivity of the approach.
 Furthermore, while ML based approaches provide solutions to overcome the occurrence of local minima, standard fits are not flexible in this respect.
-This approach can be most useful in the earlier phase of an experimental program when insufficient data are available, preventing use of more flexible alternatives.